-As Early Learning Matters Week approaches in 2020, it is timely to think about what early learning means for children who are experiencing the hardships, disruptions and possible opportunities associated with the COVID-19 pandemic.
+This blog was originally published in 2020 in the lead-up to Early Learning Matters Week, however, it is still a timely piece to think about what early learning means for children who are experiencing the hardships, disruptions and possible opportunities associated with the COVID-19 pandemic.

 Many of you who are raising or working with children and those of you whose work is supporting others to do this important work, are concerned about the impact of the pandemic on children’s learning and wellbeing-two inseparably linked aspects of childhood.
 There are many questions to ask such as: ‘What happens to children’s wellbeing when they are not socialising and playing with friends?’
 ‘Why might children be learning more or learning less during the lockdown?’

 Child development research and practical experience tell us that children are aware of what is happening in their homes and communities.
 We see this awareness as children play and talk about their family and community experiences with other children and adults.
 Children and families are tuning into the ‘messages’ we are sending about the pandemic.

 Children living with significant social disadvantages may be experiencing heightened levels of stress with an increase in risk factors that will impact on their learning and wellbeing.
 Educators’ sensitivity and response to these difficult contexts makes a positive difference to children’s learning and wellbeing.
 Being intentional about gentle transitions, continuity, children’s attachment to an educator, and their rights to play, nutrition and rest, for example, are positive, ethical pedagogies for children who are stressed.

 The need for ‘remote learning’ and ‘home schooling’ during the pandemic has placed an incredible burden on families as they try to manage work, children and home life in the one space each day.
 Educators may also be facing these additional family stresses while remaining at work.